 |Cloud apps||All cloud apps|

 Sign in to your Azure portal as global administrator, security administrator, or a Conditional Access administrator.

 In the Azure portal, on the left navbar, click Azure Active Directory.

-On the Azure Active Directory page, in the Manage section, click Conditional access.
+On the Azure Active Directory page, in the Security section, click Conditional Access.

 On the Conditional Access page, in the toolbar on the top, click Add.

 On the New page, in the Name textbox, type Block access for medium risk level.